October 29 - November 02, 2018

 Pontificia Universidad Católica del Perú (PUCP), Lima, Perú

-The summer school of trAndeS aims to bring together young researchers working in the Andean region and whose work, from different disciplines and thematic areas, can contribute to one of the central objectives of trAndeS: the study of the relationship between social inequalities and opportunities for sustainable development in the region.
+The Spring School of trAndeS aims to bring together young researchers working in the Andean region and whose work, from different disciplines and thematic areas, can contribute to one of the central objectives of trAndeS: the study of the relationship between social inequalities and opportunities for sustainable development in the region.